davkow/on-my-bookshelf/docs/tutorials/prereqs.md

     If your development system is installed correctly, you should see the service start and display the URL of the service: `http://localhost:3000`.

-2. Make a test call to the service.
+1. Make a test call to the service using curl.

     ```shell
     curl http://localhost:3000/users
     ```
+   **Note:** [curl](https://curl.se/) is installed by default on the macOS and [Microsoft Windows 10 & 11](https://curl.se/windows/microsoft.html).

-3. If the service is running correctly, you should see a list of users from the service, such as in this example.
+1. If the service is running correctly, you should see a list of users from the service, such as in this example.

     ```js
     [